joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/14/climate/epa-pfas-forever-chemicals-sludge-fertilizer.html

 **The seven points that prove that Joao Fonseca is set for tennis stardom**\
 `Fonseca has long looked like a star-in-waiting.
-Under pressure at his first Grand Slam, he delivered beyond the tennis world's expectations.`\
+Under pressure in his first Grand Slam set, he delivered beyond those lofty expectations`\
 https://nytimes.com/athletic/6060716/2025/01/14/joao-fonseca-australian-open/

 **Pistons' trust in one another building after another win over Knicks in New York**\